-- Fixed an issue causing Narrator to crash when reading by line in a Command Prompt.
-And Narrator did not read out the Windows Security application name in Shell Notification area (Systray) and only read the recommended actions.
+- Fixed an issue causing the Narrator to crash when reading by line in a Command Prompt.
+And Narrator did not read out the Windows Security application name in the Shell Notification area (Systray) and only read the recommended actions.

 - An issue resulting in the advanced startup pages not rendering text correctly, now fixed.

 - We fixed an issue resulting in Windows Hello not working on the login screen in the previous build (instead of logging in it would prompt you to enter a pin).

 There are also three known issues, Microsoft explained

 We’re investigating an issue resulting in Settings crashing when invoking actions on certain pages.
 This impacts multiple settings, including:

 - In Ease of Access, when clicking “Apply” on Make Text Bigger the Settings app will crash and the text size will not be applied.